-A second phase (SCIP-2) of this project started in July 2009 and was completed in June 2014.
-It was built on the considerable knowledge generated in the previous SCIP programme.
-The goal of the second phase was to generate high quality experimental data to improve the understanding of the dominant failure mechanisms for water reactor fuels and to devise means for reducing fuel failures.
+A second phase (SCIP-2) of the project started in July 2009 and was completed in June 2014.
+It was built on the considerable knowledge generated in the previous SCIP programme phase.
+The goal of the second phase was to continue generating high quality experimental data to improve the understanding of the dominant failure mechanisms for water reactor fuels and to devise means for reducing fuel failures.
 The major focus had been on cladding failures that are caused by pellet-cladding mechanical interaction, especially stress corrosion and hydrogen-assisted fracture mechanisms, as well as on the propagation of cladding cracks.

-The scope and objectives of the programme were established following extensive discussions within the SCIP community, including a dedicated workshop in June 2013.
+The scope and objectives of the phase 3 of the project were established following extensive discussions within the SCIP community, including a dedicated workshop in June 2013.

-Based on the results of the 2013 workshop and the current needs and interests of the SCIP community, the continuation of the third phase (SCIP-3) of the project had the following objectives:
+Based on the outcome of the 2013 workshop and the needs and interests of the SCIP community, the third phase (SCIP-3) of the project was devoted to:

-SCIP: Czech Republic, Finland, France, Germany, Japan, Korea, Spain, Sweden, United Kingdom and United States
+SCIP: Czech Republic, Finland, France, Germany, Japan, Korea, Spain, Sweden, Switzerland, United Kingdom and United States

-SCIP-3: China, Czech Republic, Finland, France, Germany, Japan, Korea, Norway, Russian Federation, Spain, Sweden, Switzerland, United Kingdom and United States
+SCIP-3: China, Czech Republic, Finland, France, Germany, Hungary, Japan, Korea, Norway, Russian Federation, Spain, Sweden, Switzerland, Ukraine and United States

 SCIP: July 2004 to June 2009